ravi-ojha/ravi-ojha.github.io/_posts/2013-06-02-cpp-python-code-to-find-gcd-of-a-list-of-numbers.md

 }
 {% endhighlight %}

-Got a burning question you might wanna get answered?
+Got a burning question you wanna get answered?
 Ask it in the comments.